Casino currency options are experiencing a new wave of cashless innovation. The fact is, Cashless Gaming is Gaining Ground.

 - No states currently allow cashless payments on casino floors.

-- The CDC recommends mobile payments to limit the handling of cash, and therefore, risk of Covid-19 exposure.
+- The CDC recommends mobile payments to limit cash handling, and therefore, risk of Covid-19 exposure.

-- More than half (59%) of casino customers say they are less likely to use cash in their everyday lives because of the Covid-19 pandemic, according to a report by the American Gaming Association.
+- According to a report by the American Gaming Association, more than half (59%) of casino customers say they are less likely to use cash in their everyday lives because of the Covid-19 pandemic.

 So, shouldn’t guests uneasy using cash in the casino due to Covid-19 have another payment option available?

 Cash is notoriously covered in germs.
 Studies suggest that paper bills can contain bacteria and viruses.
-Incidentally, the lifespan of various bills ranges four to 15 years to accumulate germs, according to the Federal Reserve.
+According to the Federal Reserve, the lifespan of various bills ranges from four to 15 years to accumulate germs.

-Contactless payments were suggested in the beginning of the coronavirus spread.
+Contactless payments were suggested at the beginning of the coronavirus spread.
 However, recent findings now show the virus doesn’t penetrate the skin.
-Spreading the virus, or flu, or whatever germs are on that $20 bill can only be spread if you touch eyes, mouth, etc without washing your hands first.
+Spreading the virus, or flu, or whatever germs are on that $20 bill can only be spread if you touch eyes, mouth, etc., without washing your hands first.